Jarman7/PythonChallenge/README.md

 # PythonChallenge
-Solution to Challenges of The Python Challenge
+Solution to Challenges of The Python Challenge.\n
 Code is not used where unneccesary